Hugopeb/ConvolutionalNetFromScratch/README.md

 ```bash
 pip install -r requirements.txt
 ```
+---

 ## Usage / Examples

-After installing dependencies and setting up the virtual environ>
+After installing dependencies and setting up the virtual environment you have two different options.

 ### Using the Jupyter Notebook
-Open the notebook to interactively run experiments and explore t>
+Open the notebook to interactively run experiments, explore the code step by step, and read the accompanying comments, which explain the reasoning and implementation details behind each part of the model.

 ```bash
 jupyter notebook Main_notebook.ipynb
 ```

-Each cell explains step-by-step the solutions implemented at each stage.
-Visualizations of the convolutional filters are also included.
+Visualizations of the convolutional filters are also included in the notebook.

+---

 ### Using the Python script